guru-sai-shreesh/foyer/README.md

 # foyer
 A new Flutter project.

-To run an existing Flutter project from a GitHub repository, follow these steps:
+To run Foyer, follow these steps:

 1. Clone the repository: Open your terminal or command prompt and navigate to the directory where you want to store the project.
 Then run the following command to clone the repository:
    ```